Omnichannel Marketing is the Future: Is Your Company Ready?

 Even before the pandemic reared its ugly head, consumers were already using different channels to find products or services.
-The arrival of COVID reinforced this trend and made a significant impact on consumer behaviour that's here to stay.
+The arrival of COVID reinforced this trend and made a significant impact on consumer behavior that's here to stay.

-Purchasing behaviour has become more hybrid, with consumers instinctively switching between online and offline along the customer journey.
+Purchasing behavior has become more hybrid, with consumers instinctively switching between online and offline along the customer journey.
 Customers may order products online and collect them in person or have them delivered to their homes and exchange them in-store.
 Or they turn to the online shop to find articles that are no longer in stock locally.

 This new trend poses a challenge for businesses as it requires them to coordinate their online and offline activities.
 At the same time, however, it also presents an opportunity to raise the brand profile among existing and potential customers, and interact with both groups.

 Omnichannel marketing is a marketing strategy that combines and interconnects all of a company’s online and offline channels to form a strong, uniform brand experience.

 What’s the Difference Between Omnichannel Marketing and Multichannel Marketing?

 As with multichannel marketing, an omnichannel marketing strategy sees brands address their customers on all communication channels in parallel – via social media, ads, in their online shop, online directories, and in their brick-and-mortar stores.